pytorch/pytorch/CONTRIBUTING.md

 ### Code completion and IDE support

-When using `python setup.py develop`, PyTorch will generate a `compile_commands.json` file that can be used by many editors to provide command completion and error highlighting for PyTorch's C++ code.
+When using `python -m pip install -e .`, PyTorch will generate a `compile_commands.json` file that can be used by many editors to provide command completion and error highlighting for PyTorch's C++ code.
 You need to `pip install ninja` to generate accurate